Events and risk: you are responsible for them

 Event insurance isn’t exactly a thrilling topic.
 But it can mean the difference between an incident you can handle and one that haunts you for years.
 Take the time to carefully review what’s covered, what isn’t, and where the gaps are.

 Live Impact can help you with that.
-Not as an insurance advisor—for that, you should contact your own insurer or a specialized broker—but as an event partner who knows what questions to ask and how to organize everything efficiently.
+Not as an insurance advisor (for that, you should contact your own insurer or a specialized broker), but as an event partner who knows what questions to ask and how to organize this effectively.

 Seriously Fun.